 We begin our walk at a monument near the Puerto de la Pedraja, which is at about 3300 feet altitude.
 From there, we walk on a wide beautiful path through the forest for several miles.
 We then pass the beautiful monastery of San Juan de la Ortega, and end our walk in Agés.
-After a lovely lunch in Atapuerca, we return to our hotel in Burgos and our farewell dinner.
+We return to our hotel in Burgos and our farewell dinner.

-Departures from Burgos to Madrid to catch outbound flights.
-Commercial buses run all day between Burgos and the airport in Madrid as well as to the city center.
+You can wander around Burgos on your own prior to leaving, if your flight schedule permits.
+Commercial buses run all day between Burgos and Madrid’s airport and city center.
 We can help you book the bus to your chosen destination.